diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/029_generative_user_onboarding_flow.md

 2. The method of claim 1, wherein each step in the structured data object includes a title, body text, and a key user action.

 3. The method of claim 1, wherein the request to the AI model includes a response schema to ensure the output is in a structured format.

+**Mathematical Justification:**
+Let `F` be the set of all possible onboarding flows.
+Let `R(f)` be the user retention rate for a flow `f ∈ F`.
+The goal is to find `f* = argmax_{f ∈ F} R(f)`.
+The product description `D` provides the context.
+The generative AI model `G_AI` acts as a heuristic function `G_AI(D) → f'`, which generates a candidate flow `f'` that is predicted to have a high retention rate.

+**Proof of Utility:** The space `F` is combinatorially large and cannot be exhaustively searched.
+A human designer uses their own heuristics to design a candidate flow.
+The AI model, having been trained on a massive corpus of successful and unsuccessful product designs, has learned a more powerful heuristic function.
+The system is proven useful because it automates the generation of a high-quality candidate flow `f'`, significantly reducing the design time and increasing the probability that the chosen flow is near-optimal. `Q.E.D.`